ferrocyante/zen-custom-js/findbar-ai/readme.md

 ## Features

 - **Modern, Floating UI**: Replaces the default findbar with a sleek, draggable, resizable, and collapsible interface.
-- **Multi-Provider AI Chat**: Integrates with Google's Gemini and Mistral models for a conversational experience.
+- **Multi-Provider AI Chat**: Supports Mistral, Gemini, ChatGPT, Claude, Grok, Perplexity and Ollama.
 - **Page Content Awareness**: The AI can read the text content, HTML, and even YouTube transcripts of the current webpage to answer your questions accurately.
 - **Built-in Keyboard Shortcuts**: Use `Ctrl+Shift+F` and `Alt+Enter` for quick AI access.
 - **Highly Customizable**: Fine-tune your experience through an extensive in-app settings or `about:config`.